Everything You Need To Know To Find Your New Best Friend

 We will not adopt a pet to anyone under the age of 18

 We will not adopt to anyone under the influence of drugs or alcohol

-We reserve the right not to place a pet in a home based on the information we have or if we feel the pet is not a match for the person's lifestyle.
+We reserve the right to decline any adoption based on the information provided, lack of information, inability to reach references, refusal by applicant to complete required pet/family meets, or if we feel the pet is not a match for the person's lifestyle.